-This course traces the both parallel and interlocked histories of China and Japan from 1800 to present.
-With common cultural factors but very different settings, the response of these two peoples to the challenge of the West to their states and autonomy, as well as issues faced by internal dissension and tension fills the period of the 19th century.
+Traces the parallel and interlocked histories of China and Japan from 1800 to present.
+With common cultural factors but very different settings, the response of these two peoples to the challenge of the West to their states and autonomy, as well as issues faced by internal dissension and tension, fills the period of the 19th century.
 In the 20th century, the extraordinary military and economic strength of Japan and the long struggle to find balance and cohesion fills the story.
 Finally, the current potential and problems of each people are assessed.
 Offered: Alternate years

 HIST3580 Teaching Social Studies in the Secondary School (2)

 Strategies appropriate to this subject field, instructional materials and tools, curricular structure common to this subject in the secondary school.
 Includes opportunities for students to observe and teach a minimum of 20 hours in a secondary classroom.
-(See EDUC3580) Prerequisites: Junior classification., Program admission required.
+(See EDUC3580) Prerequisites: Junior classification., Program admission.
 Corequisites: EDUC3750, EDUC3510

 HIST3850 British and American Victorians (3)